GeologU/SimpleRunner/README.md

 In particular, this way you can run different commands by examining the schema in the browser.
 [Documentation](http://www.graphviz.org/content/attrs#dURL), [stackoverflow](https://stackoverflow.com/questions/15837283/graphviz-embedded-url).

-#### with_html_stack.py and its unit tests with_html_stack_ut.py

-There are a lot of libraries of this kind, I was interested to write myself.
-As an example of use see the end of the `with_html_stack_ut.py` and a few comments in the `with_html_stack.py`.
-The HTML is generated, because it's easier for me to write nested tags.

 #### skeleton_example_json.py

 Usage example of `skeleton.py` when the server returns only JSON.